Galen Hall: 1986 to 1989 seasons

 The 1984 and 1985 seasons are remembered as "Best in the SEC" years for Florida football.
 However, Hall's subsequent Gators teams were hamstrung by the severe sanctions imposed for violations under Pell.
 The most damaging sanctions in the long run were scholarship restrictions that severely limited the team's recruiting; Hall's first two recruiting classes only had 25 players.
 The sanctions began taking their full effect midway through Hall's tenure; between 1986 and 1989, Hall's Gators never won more than seven games in a season, and never won more than four games in SEC play.
 Even with the burden of the sanctions hanging over them, Hall's teams remained competitive; they never suffered a losing season overall and only had one losing SEC record.
 Hall's teams typically featured a powerful rushing attack (especially with record-setting running back Emmitt Smith) and strong defense.

 Interim university president Robert A. Bryan forced Hall's resignation in the middle of the 1989 season during another investigation of possible NCAA rule violations.
 The new allegations were primarily related to Hall paying several of his assistants out of his own pocket (violating an NCAA rule that capped salaries, a rule later found to be in violation of federal antitrust laws) as well as paying the legal expenses related to the child-support obligations of one of his players, allegations that he still denies.
 The NCAA ultimately slapped the Gators with two years' probation, and banned them from bowl consideration for the 1990 season.
 It deemed Hall's alleged violations serious enough that it would have kicked the Gators off live television during the 1990 season as well had school officials not forced Hall's resignation.
-Hall has not been hired as a college head coach ever since—and indeed, wouldn't return to the collegiate ranks again in any capacity for 15 years—prompting later employer Joe Paterno to call him "a good coach who got screwed".
+Hall would never get another college head coaching job.